 A criminal history is not taken into consideration during the application review process.
 However, students need to pass a criminal background check in order to be able to participate in clinical rotations at our partner hospitals, as well as to obtain their CAA licensure.
 If admitted, a prior felony conviction may restrict a student's ability to successfully complete the program or disqualify a student from obtaining professional licensure or employment.
 Acceptance into the CWRU MSA program or its completion does not imply or guarantee that a student will be able to obtain licensure or employment.

 Since we review applications holistically, we recommend that you still apply to the program if you feel your application is competitive.
 If you do not meet our admission requirements in some way, we ask that you submit a written petition with your application.
 The petition should be addressed to the Admissions Committee, and it should explain what you are requesting and why you are not able to meet the admission requirement.
 It should also provide compelling reasons for why the committee should grant your request.
 The petition should be in a letter format and uploaded to the Documents section of your CASAA application.
 The Admission Committee will review your petition along with your other application materials when you apply.
 Applicants who petition will be considered only after those applicants who do meet all admission requirements.
-Note that petitions for missing prerequisite courses will not be approved; all prerequisite courses must be taken to be considered for admission into the MSA program.
+Note that petitions for missing prerequisite courses or any essential components of the application will not be approved; all prerequisite courses and essential requirements must be met to be considered for admission into the MSA program.

 Casper scores cannot be rolled over from one application cycle to the next.
 If you are a reapplicant, you will need to take a new Casper assessment.